-Circulation (a) The Development Authority may circulate a landscape plan to relevant road authorities and utility corporations.
-Natural Elements (b) Existing landscaping or natural vegetation should be preserved and included on the landscaping plans as per the requirements outlined in this Section.
-Maintenance (c) The landscaped yard must be maintained in a condition satisfactory to the Development Authority. (d) Plants, trees, and shrubs which do not survive, must be replaced or replanted during the next available growing season.
-Retained (e) Permanently retained natural vegetation may be applied to satisfy landscape yard section.
+Circulation The Development Authority may circulate a landscape plan to relevant road authorities and utility corporations.
+Natural Elements Existing landscaping or natural vegetation should be preserved and included on the landscaping plans as per the requirements outlined in this Section.
+Maintenance The landscaped yard must be maintained in a condition satisfactory to the Development Authority.
+Plants, trees, and shrubs which do not survive, must be replaced or replanted during the next available growing season.
+Retained Vegetation Permanently retained natural vegetation may be applied to satisfy landscape yard requirements.
+These plantings may be extended with plant material as specified in this